Pradeep-369/tinDog/README.md

-# tinDog- a Mock Of Tinder But which is used for Dogs 😅 USing Bootstrap
+# tinDog- a Mock Of Tinder But which is used for Dogs 😅 Using Bootstrap